Rami-Alkhateeb/RamiKaizen/Building.md

 Notes will be listed using Listing Notes process, and can be added for a Building  using Creating Note process.

-* [ ] Access management Phase 2: If the unit is travel house, access should be managed @ariza
+* [ ] Access management Phase 2: If the unit is travel house, access should be managed @alidikici